 Inviting the Willow Goldfinch

 In 1928, legislators let school children select the state bird and the meadowlark won hands-down.
-It was a nice choice but seven other states already had chosen the same bird.
+It was an excellent choice, but seven other states already had chosen the same bird.
 Another vote was taken in 1931 by the Washington Federation of Women's Clubs.
-Many birds were nominated, but the goldfinch won handily over the tanager, song sparrow, junco and pileated woodpecker.
+Many birds were nominated, but the goldfinch won handily over the tanager, song sparrow, junco, and pileated woodpecker.
 Now there were two state birds and the Legislature decided to leave the final choice to school children.
 In 1951, children voted for the goldfinch and the Legislature made it unanimous.

 Willow Goldfinch Habits